epiverse-trace/tutorials/instructors/practical-early.md

 As a group, Write your answer to these questions:

 - Diagnose the raw data.
-Write down all the cleaning tasks you plan to execute before writing the code.
+What data cleaning operations need to be performed on the dataset?.
+Write all of them before writing the code.
 - What time unit better describe the corresponding time span to calculate?
 - Print the report: How would you communicate these results to a